-Companion animals share our lives and our homes, but have their own special care requirements.
+Companion animals share our lives and our homes, but they have their own special care requirements.
 To ensure our companion animals are receiving the care they deserve, it is imperative that we are well-informed about our animal’s species, needs, and natural behaviors.
 Keep reading to learn about how you can help your companion animal stay happy and healthy for life.

 Adopting a Companion Animal

 Too many healthy, adoptable animals are euthanized in our nation’s shelters while puppy mills and backyard breeders continue to crank out huge numbers of animals for sale.

 Spay and neuter surgeries are performed on companion animals including dogs, cats, rabbits, and guinea pigs.

 The day that you bring home a new companion animal is a day you will always remember.

 Companion Animal Safety

 Companion animal care goes far beyond providing the basic necessities.
 As guardians to our animal companions, we have a responsibility to protect our animals from harm.